fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: 2-panels-tree

 ---
+#'Forking' this module
+If you check the url address bar of your browser, if it starts with `https://codio.com/anon/....` then this means it is an anonymous project and any changes you make will be lost when you close down the browser tab.
+This will be the case if you access the module from the Codio Courses screen.

+To avoid losing changes, you can 'fork' the module into your own Codio account where it will appear in your projects list.
+To do this, select the **'Project->Fork'** menu item and choose a suitable name for the project.

 #A few words about the Codio Guide
 Before we start with this module here are a few pointers about using this Codio Guide.